-Ready to begin with planning your estate?
+Ready to begin planning your estate?
 Fill out a case evaluation today!

 Wills and trusts are the foundational documents for estate planning.
 Fundamentally, they describe how your assets are distributed to your heirs when you pass away.

-As noted above, there are many different types of trusts available in the estate planning process.
+As noted above, there are many different types of trusts available.
 Some trusts, called inter vivos trusts, are created during your lifetime.
 Other trusts, called testamentary trusts, are created within your will.
 Selection of the proper type of trust depends on your specific circumstances.